Goon Profile - Chas Lang

 How did you end up coming to TGBC:

 I love this story.
 When I was living in Sydney with my girlfriend (now wife) and we would drive back to Melbourne to visit family.
 We would stop in Beechworth on the way there and back, staying in the holiday park.
-We'd also always stopped at the brewery for a pizza and some beer whenever we were there.
+We'd also always stopped at the brewery for a pizza and a beer whenever we were there.
 The brewery is always busy and the tables pretty close together.
 We ended up being at a two person table that was only a foot away from Dan MCMahon and his partner.
 We got talking and obviously Dan mentions bookclub.
 They met at the Shakespeare in Surry Hills, not far from my house.
 Honestly, at the time, it sounded like a fun enough night out, but something I wouldn't get into too much - I wanted to read more.
 Now I'm running a chapter and have friends across Australia because of this club.
 Says a lot about drinking too much and talking to strangers in a pub...

 What’s your favourite TGBC book?